CUSail-Navigation/usv_sim/README.md

 The simulation might take some time to initialize if you're launching gazebo for the first time.
 If the simulation dosen't starts you should close it, run gazebo separately (command *gazebo* in the terminal), wait for gazebo to open (it is downloading some models), close gazebo and then try to run the scenario again.

 Make sure your graphic card driver is up to date.

+TODO: Update below - this is just copied from the original repo.

 ## Running the tests